Redocly/developer-portal-starter/developer-portal/for-developers/custom-integration/resources/order-batching.md

 > Order Batching: When 2 or more customer shopping carts are merged into one order

 In the Fast Checkout customer experience, users have 5 minutes to make changes to their order.
-During the time window, they are able to update items in the cart, cancel order, and other checkout related interactions.
-If the user closes the window and purchases another item on the same store during the 5 minute timer, their new purchase will be "batched" with the previous one.
+During 5-minute checkout window, Shoppers can update items in the cart, cancel the order, and perform other checkout-related interactions.
+If the user closes the window and purchases another item from the same store during the 5-minute window, their new purchase will be "batched" with the previous one.

-Fast piggybacks the new item into the user's active order.
-Most of this is handled invisibly to the seller.
-What it will look like in the server API calls is when an order is batched with a new purchase, the original order will get an update call with a new item.
+When Fast batches the new item into the user's active order, most of the process is handled invisibly to the Seller.
+When an order is batched with a new purchase, the original order will get an update call with a new item (in the server API calls).

 ## What it looks like within Fast

-When the user batches multiple orders together one can think about this as **"order piggybacking"**.
+When the user batches multiple orders together (can be thought of conceptually as _"order piggybacking"_):

-1. Buyer purchases item A on order #1.
+1. Shopper purchases item A on order #1.
-2. Buyer exits the checkout experience.
+2. Shopper exits the checkout experience.
-3. Buyer finds another item B that they would like to also order.
+3. Shopper finds another item B that they would like to also order.
-4. Buyer purchases item B before order #1 is fully processed.
+4. Shopper purchases item B before order #1 is fully processed.
-5. Fast system attaches (or piggy backs) item B onto order #1.
+5. Fast system attaches (or "piggybacks") item B onto order #1.
-6. Buyer exits the checkout experience for the final time.
+6. Shopper exits the checkout experience for the final time.
 7. Fast system processes order #1 and processes payment for both item A and B simultaneously.
 8. Seller receives the order with both item A and B.